DorukSega/quark/README.md

 There are two ways to start the project:

 ### 1. Testing Mode
-This mode just starts the tests and prints the results.
+This mode just starts the test cases and prints the results.

-Following codes run the optimization 5 times and compares the time difference with the unoptimized version.
+Following code snippets runs the optimization 5 times and compares the time difference with the unoptimized version.

 Files inside the code folder are needed to run these tests since they provide the test scenario.